 As for the rest of the terms, they’re pretty self-explanatory, and I assume you’ll already have some idea of what quality, fitting, and balance are.
 However, one bit may seem easy but sparks a lot of debate, and that’s the handle.
 Of course, you know what the handle is, but there are many different types of handles, and the material you want will depend on your personal preferences and tastes.
 I recommend reading up about the various advantages and disadvantages of each type of handle if you want the best experience, but the scope of this article does not allow for a thorough explanation of this subject.

-With all of this explanation out of the way, let’s get into the list itself.
-Keep in mind that this list is not in any particular order, and I recommend reading my short reviews to figure out which choice is best for you.
+With all of this explanation out of the way, let’s get into the list of Best Steak Knife Sets Keep in mind that this list is not in any particular order, and I recommend reading my short reviews to figure out which choice is best for you.

 Wüsthof is a reputable brand, well-known for very high-quality luxury knives with incredible balance and impeccable classic design.
 The knives in the set are honed to an incredibly sharp straight edge that Wüsthof claims they used a proprietary “Precision Edge Technology” (PEtec) that is 20% sharper than blades that can be designed without utilizing this PEtec method, while also doubling edge retention, which is a particularly weak point of plain edged blades.
 Also, the knives come in a friendly, sleek case that’s a great place to house them while also making them a better gift.
 However, their price is the point that makes most people reconsider.
 They are pretty expensive, but you will not be disappointed if you can find the budget for a good set of Wüsthof knives.